WHAT TO EXPECT AFTER SPINAL FUSION SURGERY

 So, while we’re going to go over the typical timeline for spinal fusion recovery, it’s important to keep in mind that everyone’s healing and recovery can happen at different rates.

-The first few days after surgery
+The first few days after Spinal Surgery

-1-4 weeks after surgery
+1-4 weeks after Spine Surgery

 - No bending at the back.
 Bending at the knee and hips is fine.